kingcons/clones/JOURNAL.md

 technology", apparently.
 Maybe I love Common Lisp because it's an ecosystem that moves slowly and cares about its own history a little.
 Of course, clones is binding to SDL and C libraries so that won't save us.

+### Notes on PPU debugging (06/05)

+Well, that was a tricky bug to track down.
+It basically was simmering on the back of my mind for 3 full days.
+It also clarifies that the part of writing a PPU I really dislike is not having great ways to check work as you go, or debug once you're "finished".

+The problem in this case wound up being that I forgot to bump the PPU VRAM address after every write.
+This is stated pretty clearly on the NESdev wiki in the registers section but .. well, whoops.
+In the course of writing 300 lines of code I forgot to bump a counter.
+Which caused a bunch of information to not get stored in the palette table (and elsewhere) for no obvious reason.

+The only way I really figured this out was by differential debugging.
+I dug up my old famiclom code (which was largely a port of sprocketnes' PPU that I'm still referring to) and set up tools to dump out various hardware state at points I was interested in.
+I made sure famiclom didn't exhibit this particular bug first, of course.
+I also used FCEUX just to have a PPU viewer and check the palette table after a few frames were drawn.

+Once I realized the palette table was staying empty and shouldn't be I just had to work backwards.
+Are the CPUs doing different things?
+Not really.
+What frame is this happening on?
+The third frame.
+Okay, what code sets the palette?
+VRAM writes (not to the palette) are near 0xF220.
+Okay, do they ever change the address?
+Not to the palette.
+So obviously the address needs to change in some other way.
+Then it was just a matter of comparing how I write to VRAM and update the address with some other emulators / NESdev.

+But that's a crappy debugging process, really.
+And I learned that FCEUX has great debugging tools but _only_ on Windows and the same is true for many other emulators as well.

+I guess my big takeaway is that it's difficult to say how you should test a PPU.
+In large part because of the different approaches taken to PPU emulation.
+If you think about the CPU, then a log from a "correct" emulator of the few minor pieces of state (registers + cycles) is enough.
+Make sure your CPU log matches up to the illegal opcodes for "partial accuracy" or all the way through for "full accuracy".

+For the PPU, you could probably get away with logging partial PPU state, say just registers instead of pattern tables, nametables, etc. But you have to decide a timing granularity.
+Per-scanline is _okay_ but wildly inaccurate, per-CPU instruction is inaccurate, per-CPU cycle is pretty accurate.
+Which raises the important point that it doesn't make sense to test against a PPU log without _also_ deciding on a CPU/PPU synchronization strategy and having a CPU log.
+Yuck.
+This is why writing a PPU is really no fun.